Vodafone: Egypt

+In 2022, Vodafone sold its shares in Vodafone Egypt to its majority-owned African arm Vodacom.

 Ghana

 On 3 July 2008, Vodafone agreed to acquire a 70% stake in Ghana Telecom for $900 million.
 The acquisition was consummated on 17 August 2008.
 The same group-led consortium won the second fixed-line licence in Qatar on 15 September 2008.

 On 15 April 2009, Ghana Telecom, along with its mobile subsidiary OneTouch, was rebranded as Vodafone Ghana.

+In February 2023, Vodafone Group has concluded the sale of its 70% stake in Vodafone Ghana to Telecel Group in a bid to streamline its African portfolio, thus exiting the Ghanaian market.

 Libya

 On 24 February 2010, the group signed a partner network agreement with the second-largest operator in Libya, al Madar.